Mary Jefferson Eppes: Early life and education

 The Jefferson daughters stayed at Eppington with their aunt and uncle, Elizabeth Wayles Eppes and Francis Wayles Eppes, who was her mother's cousin.

 Between December 1782 and May 1784, Patsy and Thomas were in Philadelphia.
 Patsy boarded with a family and received an education while her father worked in Philadelphia and awaited Congressional orders to go to France.

 Polly and Lucy Elizabeth remained in Virginia with the Eppes family members as Patsy and her father lived in Philadelphia and then sailed for Paris on the ship Ceres on July 5, 1784, accompanied by James Hemings.
-Elizabeth Epps provided Polly's early education, including reading, writing, dancing, and sewing.
+Elizabeth Eppes provided Polly's early education, including reading, writing, dancing, and sewing.
 In the summer of 1786, Frances Eppes recommended that Jefferson provide her with a tutor to advance her education to include music, mathematics, English and French.
 The Eppes had six children.
 Lucy Elizabeth died of whooping cough on October 13, 1784 and Jefferson arranged for Polly to leave the Eppes household and join him in France.
 (Note: Over the course of a year, Maria was quite unhappy about the notion of leaving Eppington.
 She was finally, though, set to travel on the Robert and during the voyage became a friend of the captain, Andrew Ramsay.
 She stayed with Abigail Adams in England before being transported to France.
 At the thought of leaving Adams, Polly expressed the depth of attachment that they had created, "Oh, now that I have learned to love you, why will they take me from you?")